Many parents find themselves wondering why their child is struggling at school.

 - they process what they hear

-These are often referred to as aspects of sensory processing—the way the brain takes in and makes sense of information from the world around us.
+These are often referred to as aspects of sensory processing—the way our brains take in and make sense of information from the world around us.

 Visual Processing